samkirkham/tadaR/README.md

 ```

 We can now refer directly to variables in order to plot the whole signal
 file.
-The new object also has a `Time` object.
+The new object also has a `Time` column.

 ``` r
 plot(d.wide$Time, d.wide$TBCL, type = "l", xlab = "Time (secs)", ylab = "TBCL")